iShuchi/Finite-State-Machine-Navigation/README.md

 ## Localization (AMCL)

 Nav2 uses **Adaptive Monte Carlo Localization (AMCL)**.

-### Mathematical Model

 The robot belief is represented by particles.
 Particles are resampled based on likelihood computed using the LiDAR likelihood field model.
 Navigation stack uses **Global** and **Local Path Planners** to dynamically evaluate the path and avoid obstacles during navigation.

 ## Mission Manager